RandomSearch18/a-level-project/docs/readme.md

 ### Appendix A: Glossary

-I will write a brief glossary to act as a central place for defining some specific or uncommon terms.
+This appendix contains a brief glossary to act as a central place for defining some specific or uncommon terms.

 #### OpenStreetMap glossary